Chia-Network/chia-blockchain/PRETTY_GOOD_PRACTICES.md

     wallet_state_manager: WalletStateManager
 ```

-### Discuss

-- Adding hints for variables that don't need them.
-  - Useful when reading code
-  - Hazards being overly broad and inducing extra handling for the extra types such as `None` with `Optional` hinting.

 ## Tests

 - Do not import `test_*` modules.
 Instead locate shared tooling in non-test files within the `tests/` directory or subdirectories.